-Girl pressured by teacher to write Pledge of Allegiance awarded $90K
+Girl pressured by teacher to write Pledge of Allegiance is awarded $90K

 Administrators later reprimanded Arnold for the pledge-writing assignment, telling him to “be neutral in class discussions” and “sensitive to students’ rights,” according to court documents.

 Arnold is still working at Klein Oak High School as a social studies teacher, according to a staff directory.
-In 2020, the district honored him with an article about him starting his 50th year at the school.
+In 2020, the district honored him with an article about his starting a 50th year at the school.

 “Mr. Arnold is a huge supporter of all things Klein Oak,” Principal Thomas Hensley said in the article.
 “He’s at all sporting events and fine arts events at Klein Oak, and we are so thankful for him!”